spitikos/docs/guides/local-development-setup.md

-# Documentation: Remote & Local Development
+# Guide: Local & Remote Development

 This document explains the different methods for interacting with the cluster from your local machine, both for direct management and for application development.